ragingbal/streamzero-docs/Overview/ferris_fx/IntegrationsGuide/Database_Guide/Configuration_Overview/docker-add-drivers.md

 ## Adding New Database Drivers in Docker

-Ferris requires a Python database driver to be installed within the Executor Image for each additional type of database you want to connect to.
+{{< param replacables.brand_name  >}} requires a Python database driver to be installed within the Executor Image for each additional type of database you want to connect to.

 In this section, we'll walk through how to install the MySQL connector library.
 The connector